danvet/danvet.github.io/_posts/2022-08-03-locking-hierarchy.md

 * On top of all this breaking out of RCU is costly and kinda defeats the point, and hence there's a huge temptation to delay this as long as possible.
-Meaning check as many things and derefence as many pointers under RCU protection as you can, before you take a real lock or upgrade to a proper reference with
+Meaning check as many things and dereference as many pointers under RCU protection as you can, before you take a real lock or upgrade to a proper reference with
   <code>kref_get_unless_zero()</code>.